Subdiffusion of heavy quark in hot QCD matter by the fractional Langevin equation: Introduction

 Anomalous diffusion has been studied in the hot QCD matter in Refs. \cite{Caucal:2021lgf,Csanad:2007fr,Bhattacharyya:2024hku} and also the dynamics in fractal spaces in QGP \cite{MEGIAS2024138370}.
-With this motivation, we considered subdiffusion to the dynamics of the HQ in hot QCD matter; we use the FLE, which is a more generalized form of the traditional LE.
+With these motivations, I aim to study the subdiffusion for the dynamics of the HQ in hot QCD matter; I use the FLE, which is a more generalized form of the traditional LE.
 Unlike the LE, the FLE uses fractional-order derivatives.
-In our analysis, we exclusively use the Caputo fractional derivative to study the anomalous diffusion of particles in the medium ~\cite{10.1111/j.1365-246X.1967.tb02303.x}.
+In our analysis, I exclusively use the Caputo fractional derivative to study the anomalous diffusion of the HQa through the FLE~\cite{10.1111/j.1365-246X.1967.tb02303.x}.
 This work might be the first to introduce subdiffusion for the HQ dynamics within the QGP medium.
-We anticipate a significant outcome in our study: the presence of subdiffusion will lead to a change in energy loss experienced by the HQs within the QGP medium.
-This conclusion is supported by examining various key parameters, including the ($\langle x(t)^2\rangle$), mean-squared momentum ($\langle p(t)^2\rangle$), the momentum distribution ($dN/dp_T$), and nuclear modification factor ($R_{AA}$) of the HQs.
+I anticipate a significant outcome in our study: the presence of subdiffusion will lead to a change in energy loss experienced by the HQs within the QGP medium.
+This conclusion is supported by studying various key parameters, including the ($\langle x(t)^2\rangle$), mean-squared momentum ($\langle p(t)^2\rangle$), kinetic energy, normalized momentum correlation function, the momentum distribution ($dN/dp_T$), and nuclear modification factor ($R_{AA}$) of the HQs.

 The article is structured as follows: Section II introduces the formalism, provides an analytical solution to the FLE for non-relativistic heavy particles using the Laplace transform technique, and presents a numerical scheme for solving the relativistic FLE.
 Section III presents the results.
 Finally, Section IV offers a comprehensive summary of our conclusions.